FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - REAL
      - Width reduction factor southwest.

-..
+   * - **wrf8**
+     - REAL

-   Width reduction factor **wrf8** REAL
+     - Width reduction factor northwest.

-northwest.

-.. _`geom`:

-geom:
+   * - **geom**

-POINT
+     - POINT

-A point layer but the style of the layer is set up to look like blocked cells with 8 direction blockage.
+     - A point layer but the style of the layer is set up to look like blocked cells with 8 direction blockage.

 breach